 While Moffett & Sanders School of Nursing has experienced significant growth and transformation since its foundation, the school's objective remains unchanged: preparing students to provide exceptional, compassionate, patient-centered care.
 The school focuses on four foundational pillars, all of which are based on the vision and passion of Mrs. Moffett: academic excellence, compassion, caring and service.
 It's because of this approach that the school is recognized as a national leader in nursing education.

-The school has twice been designated a Center of Excellence by the National League for Nursing.
-In 2017, it was recognized for creating environments that "promote the pedagogical expertise of faculty" and in 2005 for "creating environments of learning that promote innovative student learning and professional development."
+The school has been designated a Center of Excellence by the National League for Nursing three times.
+In 2017, it was recognized for creating environments that "promote the pedagogical expertise of faculty" and in 2005 and 2021 for "creating environments of learning that promote innovative student learning and professional development."